QR4.5.9 Testing The Theory

 QR4.5.6 The Last Standard Model

-In the second century, Ptolemy’s Almagest let experts predict the movements of the stars for the first time, based on the belief that heavenly bodies, being heavenly, moved around the earth in perfect circles, or in circles within circles (epicycles).
-It wasn’t true, but it worked, and its followers made it work for over a thousand years.
-As new stars were found, the model was upgraded to explain them, which increased its complexity.
-This first standard model explained every star movement, until a new one was seen, and it only fell when Copernicus, Kepler, Galileo, and Newton developed a causal model to replace it.
-Today there is a second standard model, and it is very like the first, as both are:
+In the second century, Ptolemy’s Almagest let experts predict the movements of the stars for the first time, based on the belief that heavenly bodies, being heavenly, circled the earth in perfect circles, or in circles within circles (epicycles).
+It wasn’t true, but it worked, and its followers made it work for a thousand years.
+When new stars were found, they expanded the model to explain them, which made it more complex.
+This medieval standard model explained all the planets and stars until a new one was found.
+It only fell when Kepler, Copernicus, Galileo, and Newton developed a valid model to replace it.

 1. Descriptive.
-Both describe what is, but fail to predict what is new.
-They are based on observed patterns, ideally equations, but description is only the first step of science, not the last.
+Both describe what is, but don’t predict what is new.
+They describe observed patterns, as equations do, but science isn’t based only on description.

-2. Parameterized.
-Ptolemy’s model let experts choose the free parameters of epicycle, eccentric, and equant to fit the facts, and today’s standard model lets experts choose the free parameters of field, bosons, and charge.
+2. Based on free parameters.
+The medieval standard model let experts choose the free parameters of epicycle, eccentric, and equant to fit the facts, and the modern standard model lets them choose the free parameters of field, boson, and charge.

-3. After the fact.
-Ptolemy’s model defined its epicycles after a new star was found, just as today’s standard model bolts on a new field after a new force is found.
+3. After the factThe medieval standard model defined its epicycles after a new star was found, and the modern standard model bolts on a new field after a new force is found.

-5. ComplexMedieval astronomers tweaked Ptolemy’s model until it became absurdly complex, just as today, standard model equations fill pages and those of its string theory offspring fill books.
+5. Ridiculously complexMedieval astronomers tweaked their model until it became absurdly complex, just as today, the equations of string theory fill pages, even books.

 6. Normative.
-The Ptolemaic model was the norm of its day, so any critique of it was an attack on tradition.
-Likewise today, any standard model critique is seen as an attack on physics itself (Smolin,2006).
+The medieval standard model was the norm of its day, so any criticism of it was seen as an attack on tradition, just as now, any critique of today’s standard model is seen as an attack on physics itself (Smolin, 2006).

 When the medieval church pressured Galileo to recant, they didn’t ask him to deny that the earth went around the sun.
-They just asked him to call it a mathematical fiction not a reality description.
-Likewise today, quantum theory is called a mathematical fiction, but what if it describes reality, just as the earth really does go around the sun?
+They just asked him to call it a mathematical fiction, not a reality description.
+Today, physicists call quantum waves mathematical fictions without a church to make them, but that doesn’t make it true.
+What if quantum waves really exist, just as the earth really does go around the sun?

-The research method of science has three steps: first it describes patterns, then it finds correlations, and finally it attributes causes (Rosenthal & Rosnow, 1991).
-This suggests that the standard model is a descriptive model that didn’t evolve into a causal theory because physicists gave up on quantum theory.
-Instead, Everett fantasized about many worlds (Everett,1957) and Witten built a mathematical castle in the air called M-theory, neither of which led anywhere.
-The standard model, as a description based on equations that lead nowhere, is essentially a scientific dead end in the history of science, just as the last standard model was.
+The scientific method has three steps: first it describes patterns, then it finds correlations, and finally it attributes causes (Rosenthal & Rosnow, 1991).
+The standard model is then a descriptive model that didn’t become a causal theory because physicists called quantum theory a fantasy.
+Ironically, Everett then fantasized about many worlds (Everett, 1957), and Witten built a mathematical castle in the air called M-theory, neither of which led anywhere.
+The standard model may then be a scientific dead end in the history of science, just as the last standard model was.

 Next